RSaranya04/Pokemon/README.md

 # Pokemon
-This is a web page that shows the more than fifty Pokemon names and images dynamically in a web page using html,css,js.
+This is a web page that shows more than fifty Pokemon names and images dynamically in a web page using html,css,js.